zediious/tpfz-sprinkles/content/en/docs/Notable Mods/graphics.md

 "SKSE plugin that adds enb lights to (most)all particle based effect shaders.
 Supports effect shaders from all mods, no patches or conflict resolving needed."

 This mod adds light-emitting ENB visual upgrades to any effect shaders in the game.
 This allows things such as spells is in your hand to illuminate your surroundings.
 This mod is also used alongside a very wide variety of mods that adds similar ENB light to other things that would not have gotten them under this mod.
+These effects are also applied when using Community Shaders

 Overall, these mods add a very large immersion boost to the game, allowing most things that should emit to light to do so.